 What are the symptoms of Alzheimer's disease?

 Because Alzheimer's destroys brain cells, people who have the disorder slowly lose their ability to think clearly.
 At first, they may forget words or names, or have trouble finding things.
-As the disorder worsens, they may forget how to do simple tasks (such as walking to a friend's house or brushing their hair).
+As the disorder worsens, they may forget how to do simple tasks, such as walking to a friend's house or brushing their hair.
 Some people with Alzheimer's also feel nervous or sad.

 How do doctors diagnose Alzheimer's disease?

-There is no one test for Alzheimer's.
+There is no single test for Alzheimer's.
 Doctors use several different tests to check a patient's memory, language skills, and problem solving abilities.
 These tests don't diagnose Alzheimer's, but they can rule out other disorders that have similar symptoms.

 How is Alzheimer's disease treated?

 There is no cure for Alzheimer's, but a few medicines can slow its symptoms.
 A drug called Aricept increases the amount of the neurotransmitter acetylcholine in the brain.
-A new medicine, Namenda, protects brain cells from a chemical called glutamate, which can damage nerve cells.
+Another medicine, Namenda, protects brain cells from a chemical called glutamate, which can damage nerve cells.
 Doctors may also give their Alzheimer's patients antidepressants or anti-anxiety medicines to ease some of their symptoms.